 Scheduling & Visitor Restrictions

-- Two designated visitors/support persons are allowed, with one present at a time.
+- Two designated visitors/support persons will be allowed.
+Both may be present at the same time.

-- Visitation in these situations is determined on a case-by-case basis and multiple visitors may be allowed.
+- Visitation in these situations will be managed by the director of the unit and multiple visitors may be allowed.

 Restrictions for Hospital Entry/Exit